Frequently asked questions

 • c.
 Anorak or windbreaker – hopefully this stays in the pannier!

 • d.
-Cycle gloves – not essential on all trips but worth considering.
+Cycle gloves – essential on all trips and worth considering.
 They keep your hands less sweaty which means a better grip on the bike and they help protect your hands on longer rides.

 • e.
 Bandana – great for the ears in windy weather!